 Read the form carefully and ask questions if something is unclear.

-latex, tape, or anesthetic agents (local and general).
+latex, tape, skin products, or anesthesia medicines (local and general).

 and herbal supplements that you are taking.

-are taking any anticoagulant (blood-thinning) medicines such as warfarin, aspirin,
+are taking any blood-thinning medicines (anticoagulant) such as warfarin, aspirin,

 or other medicines that affect blood clotting.
 You may need to stop some of these